 Recipe Tips

-Pounding the steak from 1-inch thickeness to 1/2-inch thickness is best done inside a gallon bag to keep all the mess contained.
+Pounding the steak inside a gallon bag keeps all the mess contained.
 Some cooks use parchment instead, but I find that when pounding the meat some of the juices can still escape the parchment to make a mess.
 Also, a gallon FREEZER bag is thicker and more sturdy (than just a plastic gallon bag) so use one of these if possible.